Summer 2020 Update: Frequently asked questions regarding the coronavirus

 What is Envision doing in response to COVID-19?

 Envision has taken several proactive measures to ensure the health, safety, and security of the students who will be attending our programs this summer.
-In addition to cancelling ISLP delegations to China, we have implemented additional training for our staff to encourage best hygiene practices, and we will continue to update our protocols, with the support of WorldStrides’ Medical Director.
-We have also been in constant contact with our housing & university partners, who are adjusting their cleaning processes and protocols to meet the situation today, and we have extended our cancellation deadline to April 21, 2020, to provide our students with extra flexibility.
+In addition to cancelling select sessions, we will be implementing additional training for our staff to encourage best hygiene practices, and we will continue to update our protocols, with the support of WorldStrides’ Medical Director.
+We have also been in constant contact with our housing & university partners, who are adjusting their cleaning processes and protocols to meet the situation today, and we are offering the opportunity for our students to transfer to a 2021 program at 2020 pricing and with no transfer fees to provide them with extra flexibility.

 Will my program be cancelled?

 We are committed to student safety and will not host any programs in locations that are not deemed safe for travel.
 We will continue to work with our program partners and follow guidance from the CDC, DOS, WHO, and state and local authorities, and we will take action as needed.
 As we monitor the situation, both nationally and abroad, we won’t hesitate to make changes if the situation warrants it, including canceling or rescheduling programs if necessary.

 When will you make decisions about canceling the program?

 The situation is constantly evolving, and it is our hope that we will be able to run programs this summer.
 We are in frequent contact with our university and affiliated partners and will make sure to update you on the status of the program at least 30 days prior to the session start.
 We also understand you may have concerns regarding making travel arrangements and would suggest that before booking to consult your airline regarding their current refund policies.
 You may also want to consider speaking with a travel insurance provider.
 For more information on Envision’s travel insurance provider, please visit https://www.envisionexperience.com/pages/tuition-and-travel-protection-plan